Andrew-Mackay/laravel-vue-spa-blog/README.md

 - Run `npm install -g cross-env`
 - Add `innodb_use_native_aio=0` to `laradock/mysql/my.conf` under the section `mysqld`
 - Navigate to the IP address of the default machine that docker uses in your browser instead of `localhost`

+### Possible Next Steps
+Although I will no longer be continuing this project, here is a list of possible next steps that could be added to improve the site:
+- comment section on posts
+- 'like' system mechanic
+- infinite scroll list of posts so they are not all loaded at once
+- markdown editor improvements
+    - The current editor requires the user to know markdown, one possible improvement would be to add dedicated buttons for the most common markdown features such as bold, italics, horizontal rule and font sizes
+- share post to social media buttons
+- 'back to posts' button to navigate from the current blog post you are reading to the list of all blog posts
+- estimated read times
+- recording of stats such as total site views and individual post views
+- general stylistic improvements to make the site more aesthetically pleasing